SoftInstigate/restheart-website/learn/configuration-file.md

 ### Properties files ###

+__Note__: _RESTHeart 3.6.0 will be released at the end of 2018.
+At the moment the following capabilities are available in_ [3.6.0-SNAPSHOT](https://oss.sonatype.org/content/repositories/snapshots/org/restheart/restheart/3.6.0-SNAPSHOT/) _or by building the source code directly_.

 Starting from RESTHeart `3.6.0` it is possibile to pass an optional [properties file](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) as a startup parameter or via a environment variable:

 For example, the `dev.properties` file in `etc/` folder contains a single property: